Research in the river red gum forests

 Annual monitoring report

-The River Red Gum Thinning Monitoring Report 2018 analyses the immediate effects of thinning on a range of variables.
+The River Red Gum Ecological Thinning Trial Monitoring report 2019 analyses the immediate effects of thinning on a range of variables.

 Annual compliance report

-The 2018 Annual Compliance Report, Ecological Thinning Trial in New South Wales River Red Gum Forests (EPBC 2013/6713), shows how the Office of Environment and Heritage has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.
+The Annual compliance report 2019, Ecological thinning trial in New South Wales River Red Gum forests, shows how the former Office of Environment and Heritage has complied with the conditions of approval under the Environment Protection and Biodiversity Conservation Act 1999 when conducting ecological thinning trials within river red gum parks in southern NSW.

-The 2017 Annual Compliance Report, Ecological Thinning Trial in New South Wales River Red Gum Forests (EPBC 2013/6713) and 2016 Annual Compliance Report, Ecological Thinning Trial in New South Wales River Red Gum Forests (EPBC 2013/6713) are also available.
+The 2018 Annual compliance report, Ecological thinning trial in New South Wales River Red Gum Forests, 2017 Annual compliance report, Ecological thinning trial in New South Wales River Red Gum Forests and 2016 Annual compliance report, Ecological thinning trial in New South Wales River Red Gum Forests are also available.